 - Take advantage of airline discounts - do you or your family members collect air miles?
 Instead of asking for money from family, maybe a contribution of air miles might help?

 Many volunteers use fundraising to keep the cost of volunteering abroad down.
-Typically volunteers use online crowdfunding platforms such as Fund & Seek to raise funds to support their trips, but don’t write off your more traditional approaches.
+Typically volunteers use online crowdfunding platforms such as Go Get Funding to raise funds to support their trips, but don’t write off your more traditional approaches.
 After all, there’s a reason the humble bake sale is so popular!
 It works.

 As online crowdfunding becomes an increasingly popular option, here are a few top tips to make sure your campaign stand above the rest: